basalt/basalt/README.md

 ## A dwarf - standing on the shoulders of giants

-basalt makes havy usage of [invoke](https://github.com/pyinvoke/invoke) and [fpm](https://github.com/jordansissel/fpm/wiki) for the package generation.
+basalt makes heavy usage of [invoke](https://github.com/pyinvoke/invoke) and [fpm](https://github.com/jordansissel/fpm/wiki) for the package generation.

 ## The history of basalt